ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

 	ServerRoot "<%= node['apache']['dir'] %>"

 This is typically set to /var/www but you can set it to whatever directory you like programmatically.
-Now that you have a very general idea of how cookbooks and recipes work, let’s figure out how to apply these cookbooks to servers.
+Now that you have a very general idea of how cookbooks and recipes work, let's figure out how to apply these cookbooks to servers.

 ##Roles